salvatoremark/block-starter/README.md

 == Description ==

-Set of starter files to develop WordPress blocks scaffolded by create-block and customized to personal preferences.
+Set of starter files originally scaffolded by create-block, then customized to personal preferences for building WordPress blocks.

 == Installation ==